spatialos/gdk-for-unity/workers/unity/Packages/io.improbable.gdk.tools/CodeGenDocs/0-overview.md

 ## `CodeGen`

-The base `CodeGen` template is an entry point for the code generator, and therefore responsible for:
+The base `CodeGen` template is the entry point for the code generator, and therefore responsible for:

 * Parsing command line arguments.
-* Calling the schema compiler given the locations of each schema directory.
+* Invoking the schema compiler to produce a schema bundle.
 * Using `CodeGenerationLib` to parse and store important schema details.
 * Finding code generation jobs in linked codegen units.
 * Providing schema details to each code generation job it runs.

-Once copied into the project build directory, `CodeGen` is linked to any modular code generation units found in the packages that your Unity project depends on.
-The code generator will run all code generation jobs defined in each linked modular codegen unit.
+Once copied into the project build directory, `CodeGen.csproj` is updated with references to any modular code generation units found in the packages that your Unity project depends on.
+The code generator will run all code generation jobs defined in each referenced modular codegen unit.

 > The linking step is done by the `GenerateCode.cs` script on each call to the code generator from the Unity Editor.